GaloisInc/BESSPIN-Tool-Suite/fett/cwesEvaluation/PPAC/README.md

 - [CWE-287](https://cwe.mitre.org/data/definitions/287.html).
 - [CWE-288](https://cwe.mitre.org/data/definitions/288.html).

 **Test**
-The test attempts to login as a user on SSH using the user's password, then attempts to switch user to `root` using the root's password.
+The test attempts to login as a user on SSH using the user's password, then attempts to switch user to `root` using the `root`'s password.
 This behavior is allowed on the OS by default.
 A `HIGH` score is assigned if the test was able to `su` to `root`, and a `LOW` score is granted if only the non-`root` logging in was permitted.

 ------------------